sage-code/eve/manual/structure.md

 ## Regions
 Each module is divided into regions.
 Each region is identified by one of these keywords:

-{import, define, global, class, aspect}
+{import, define, global, class, method}

 **members**
 Members of each region are indented two spaces from left side.
 A region terminate with region name follow by semi column.
 Regions can be repeated but can not be nested.